Brink's-Mat robbery: Arrests

 Noye was placed under police surveillance.
-In January 1985, he encountered Detective Constable John Fordham in the grounds of his home and stabbed him 10 times, resulting in the detective's death.
-Noye claimed that he had been attacked and killed Fordham in self defence and at the resulting trial, the jury found him not guilty of murder.
+In January 1985, he encountered undercover Detective Constable John Fordham, dressed in camouflage and a balaclava, in the grounds of his home and stabbed him 10 times, resulting in the detective's death.
+Noye claimed that he had been attacked and killed Fordham in self-defence and at the resulting trial, the jury found him not guilty of murder.
 Brian Reader was also at the property at the time and put on trial for murder but was acquitted.

 In 1986, seven men, including Noye, Reader, Chappell and Patch, were put on trial for handling the stolen gold, with Noye accused of masterminding and controlling the operation to launder the robbery proceeds.

 Palmer was deported to Britain from Brazil in 1986 and was put on trial in 1987.
 In court, Palmer said he was unaware the gold was linked to the robbery and he was cleared of all charges.

 Another suspect, John Fleming, was held in Miami in 1986 after being deported from Costa Rica where he had arrived following an earlier ejection from Spain.
 He was subsequently deported from the US to the UK in 1987 and charged with handling £840,000.
-Despite the three year attempt to question him, his case was thrown out of court after just 25 seconds due to insufficient evidence.
+Despite the three-year attempt to question him, his case was thrown out of court after just 25 seconds due to insufficient evidence.

 In 1988, nine people, including Perry, solicitor Michael Relton and McAvoy's wife Kathleen, were arrested and put on trial for conspiracy to handle stolen goods.
 Relton was accused of bringing £7.5 million smuggled to Switzerland and Liechtenstein back to the UK to invest in London's property boom in the Docklands.
 A tenth person, property developer Gordon Parry, was also considered a co-conspirator but initially escaped arrest.
 The jury failed to reach a verdict for Perry who faced a retrial.

-Parry was arrested in Fuengirola, Spain in 1989 and returned to the UK a year later and charged with handling over £16 million.
+Parry was arrested in Fuengirola, Spain, in 1989 and returned to the UK a year later and charged with handling over £16 million.
 He went on trial with, among others, Perry, McAvoy's first wife Jacqueline, Patrick Clark, and Jean Savage in 1991.
 Perry was accused of laundering £7.5 million, Clark and his son £4.5 million and Savage £2.5 million.
 McAvoy's former wife was alleged to have benefitted from a house her ex-husband bought her.
 The jury failed to reach a verdict for McAvoy but her house was seized.